changeforthebetter

 Awakening means developing your consciousness – ethical and social – in order to become a better human.

 Awakening is an intentional choice.
-Indeed, it is the act of opening our eyes and realizing what happens inside and around us.
-Once we understand the reality, the damage we have done to other people and our environment, awakening comes along.
+Indeed, it is the act of opening our eyes to realise what happens inside and around us.
+Once we understand the reality, the damage we have caused to other people and the environment, awakening follows.

-Therefore, we become aware that doing without thinking about consequences or, in other words, acting without a long-term ethical vision is not a worthy choice.
+Therefore, we become aware that acting without considering the consequences – in other words, acting without a long-term ethical vision – is not a worthy choice.

-Awakening takes our eyes to see, our brain to think and pay attention, freeing our conscience to emerge.
-For instance, we reach a higher level of consciousness by reading books, essays or newsletters.
+Awakening requires our eyes to see, our brain to think and pay attention, freeing our conscience to emerge.
+For instance, we reach a higher level of consciousness by reading books, essays, or newsletters.
 Following thoughtful leaders.
 Interacting and sharing ideas in a community.
 Perhaps we could list other ways, but honestly, meditation is not our field of knowledge.

 Ultimately, awakening is free.

-You can pay someone to turn on the light for you, but then the process is yours.
-And no one can do it for you.
+So, you can pay someone to turn on the light for you, but then the process is yours, and no one can do it for you.

-The awakening’s result is that we are not satisfied with this system anymore.
-We cannot take it as it is.
-Therefore, we want to bring a change.
+The result of awakening is that we are no longer satisfied with this system.
+We cann’t take it as it is.
+So, we want to bring about change.

 How do we do it?

 We do it by offering you a thoughtful selection.
-By intentionally taking fewer items.
-What we really need.
+By intentionally choosing fewer itemsonly what we really need.
 Unique pieces.
-By not adapting to fashion rules anymore but being active agents of change.
-By bringing in our own vision and values.
+By no longer conforming to fashion rules but instead being active agents of change.
+By infusing our own vision and values.
 More is not the answer.
-Instead, less but better and more ethical choices.
+Rather, less but better with more ethical choices.

 How do fashion brands do it?

-Smaller productions – higher quality – shorter and adequately paid working chain.
-No sales but real balanced value.
-No modern slavery to serve fast fashion.
+Smaller production runs, higher quality, and shorter and adequately paid work chain.
+No sales, just real, balanced value.
+No modern slavery serving fast fashion.

 How do you do it?